capalmer1013/create-flask-app/tests/sampleproject/README.md

         - If you used the mothod above to install Postgres, `DATABASE_URL=postgres://postgres:test@localhost` where `test` is the password
 - You should be good to go!
     - To run tests: `make tests`
-        - If python is not able to find createflaskapp in the test scripts add a symlink to `./tests/`
+        - If python is not able to find sampleapp in the test scripts add a symlink to `./tests/`
             - `cd tests`
-            - `ln -s ../createflaskapp createflaskapp`
+            - `ln -s ../sampleapp sampleapp`
     - To run tests for a specific API resource: `pipenv run python3 -W ignore -m unittest tests/resource_tests/test_user_auth.py`
         - Substitute with any resource and it will work
     - To run the server: `make local-server`